sadeq220/docs/js/NextJs.md

 From Next.js 13 onward Any component which has 'use client' at the top of the file is identified as a Client Component.
 If we don't specify that at the top of the file, the component in the file is considered a Server Component.

+> By default, Server Components are automatically code split,
+> and you can use streaming to progressively send pieces of UI from the server to the client.
+> Lazy loading applies to Client Components.
+> When using React.lazy() and Suspense, Client Components will be prerendered(SSR) by default.

 ## data fetching and caching
 basic server-side data fetch using the `fetch` API in an asynchronous React Server Component.
 > If you are not using any dynamic functions anywhere else in this route,